 Cyber risks in the home office

 The fight against coronavirus has caused many companies to close offices and branches.
-A large number of employees are currently working from home in order to maintain business operations.
+A large number of employees are still working from home.
 This situation poses new technical challenges for companies and employees.

 This cyber insurance covers damage caused by hacker attacks and malware.
 Protection is provided regardless of where the employee is working – the computer in their home office is also part of the insured computer system.

 This fidelity insurance also provides cover if employees working from home fall for a scam and the company incurs damage as a result.